-America's unique presidential election system is often misunderstood-and perhaps especially hard to explain to our children.
-"We Elect a President: The Story of Our Electoral College" will help you and your family discover more about the Electoral College and its remarkable history.
+America's unique presidential election system is often misunderstood-and hard to explain to our children.
+"We Elect a President: The Story of Our Electoral College" will help you discover more about the Electoral College and its remarkable history.
 Why was it created in the first place?
 Does it still work today?
-Written in straightforward language and complemented with playful illustrations, "We Elect a President" explains how the Electoral College works and why it is still needed in a great, diverse country such as our own: As the Founders intended, the system continues to protect our republic and promote our liberty.
-"We Elect a President" is written by Electoral College expert Tara Ross and illustrated by Kate E. Cooper.
-It presents a fun, yet educational way to learn more about America's too-often misunderstood presidential election system.
+The beautifully illustrated book explains how the Electoral College works and why it is still needed in a great, diverse country such as our own.
+As the Founders intended, the system continues to protect our republic and promote our liberty.
+"We Elect a President" is written by Electoral College expert Tara Ross.

 Lynne Cheney, wife of former Vice President Dick Cheney, has written numerous beautifully illustrated books for children.
-These bestsellers teach children about American history and include the following titles:
+These bestsellers teach children about American history.